Don Gehman: R.E.M.

 In the studio, Gehman pushed his rule that listeners should be able to understand a song's lyrics.
 Michael Stipe recalled, "[Gehman was] the first person to challenge me on my lyrics, just saying.
 'What the f*ck is this about?'
 I crossed my arms and walked out of the room."
 Gehman was just looking for less "self-indulgence."
-Gelman also introduced a special microphone that removed Stipe's singing lisp, making the vocals easier to understand.
+Gehman also introduced a special microphone that removed Stipe's singing lisp, making the vocals easier to understand.
 He allowed Mills to experiment with a variety of keyboards to add textures to the music, challenged Peter Buck to consider why he made certain choices with his guitar playing, and gave Bill Berry the drum sound he had always wanted.

 Ultimately, Stipe realized their producer knew what he was doing.
-Yet, Stipe says, "The direction of Don Gehman pushed me in Life's Rich Pageant really paralyzed me for several records because he had such an idea for what a vocal should be, that it threw me into this place of wild insecurity."
-Regardless, the fans and reviewers were impressed, and it yielded the band its first gold record and first hit single, with "Fall On Me" reaching number five on Billboard's Mainstream Rock Chart.

-However, the band believed that Gehman's "meticulously high standards" meant he did not consider the album a complete success.
+Yet, Stipe says, "The direction of Don Gehman pushed me in Lifes Rich Pageant really paralyzed me for several records because he had such an idea for what a vocal should be, that it threw me into this place of wild insecurity."
+Regardless, the fans and reviewers were impressed, and it yielded the band its first gold record and first hit single, with "Fall On Me" reaching number five on Billboard's Mainstream Rock Chart; however, the band believed that Gehman's "meticulously high standards" meant he did not consider the album a complete success.
 When getting ready for their next album Buck says, "We were talking to Don, but he was getting kinda cold feet.
 He was saying, 'I really want to make a record that's a huge commercial success, and as much as I like you all as people, and I like the band, the way you work, I can't hear that you're going to have a huge hit.'"
 When Gehman was not available as readily as the band wanted for their next recording needs, he recommended Scott Litt who went on to work with the band on future projects.

 Gehman did teach the band, especially Mills, how to arrange songs.
 Gehman said, "I felt I was responsible for giving them a set of tools that worked for them.
 I showed them a methodology of approaching a song, and production and sound, and they just took it to the next step."

 Other 1980s projects

 He produced Eric Carmen's self titled 1984 album, Eric Carmen, along with Billy Satellite's 1984 eponymous album.
-Gehman's other production credits of the era include The Knife Feels Like Justice by Brian Setzer in 1986, Tied to the Tracks by Treat Her Right in 1986, After Here Through Midland by Cock Robin in 1987, Victory Day by Tom Cochran in 1988, Say Something Good by River City People in 1989.
+Gehman's other production credits of the era include The Knife Feels Like Justice by Brian Setzer in 1986, Tied to the Tracks by Treat Her Right in 1989, After Here Through Midland by Cock Robin in 1987, Victory Day by Tom Cochran in 1988, Say Something Good by River City People in 1989.